Immigrants and Comics Graphic Spaces of Remembrance, Transaction, and Mimesis

 Part I: Shaping Comic Traditions, Portraying Immigrants

-Chapter Three: Postcards from Past: 1893 Chicago World Fair and Chris Ware’s Jimmy Corrigan: The Smartest Kid on Earth
+3. Postcards from the Past: The 1893 Chicago World Fair and Chris Ware’s Jimmy Corrigan: The Smartest Kid on Earth

 Nhora Lucía Serrano

-Chapter Four: From Immigrants to Privateers: The Curious Case of Hogan's Alley and The Yellow Kid
+4. From Immigrants to Filibusters: The Curious Case of R. F. Outcault's Yellow Kid

 David M. Ball

-Chapter Five: Seeing the invisible and hearing the silenced in Demain, demain: Nanterre, bidonville de la Folie, 1962—1966
+5. Naming the Place and Telling the Story in Demain, demain: Nanterre, bidonville de la Folie, 1962—1966 by Laurent Maffre

 Part II: Border Crossings, Immigrant Identity

-Chapter Eight: Once Upon a Time on the Border: Comic Book Westerns and Immigration in Mexico
+8. Once Upon a Time on the Border: Immigration and Mexican Comic Book Westerns

 Jan Baetens and Hugo Frey

-Chapter Eleven: Migra Mouse: Satire and Hybridity as Latino Decolonization
+11. Migra Mouse: Satire and Hybridity as Latino/a Decolonial Acts

-Chapter Fourteen: African Diaspora & Black Bodies: X-Men’s Storm
+14. African Diaspora and Black Bodies: X-Men’s Storm